Lost Honeymoon: Plot

 Soon after the end of World War II, a young Englishwoman, Amy Atkins, returns to the London flat where she and her best friend, Tillie, once used to live.
 Tillie died just before she was to leave for America to look for the man she married during the war.
 Her children, twins Joyce and Johnny Jr., are in the care of housekeeper Mrs. Tubbs.
 Amy decides to find Tillie's husband, Johnny Gray.
 She uses Tillie's passport and ticket to travel to America, taking the twins with her.

 She is aided by the American Red Cross.
 An architect named John Gray receives a telegram informing him that his wife and children are coming by boat.
 He is shocked, since he is about to marry Lois, the daughter of his boss, Mr. Evans, that weekend.
-Johnny confides to his friend, Dr. Bob Davis, that just before his division left to go into battle, he hit his head on a lamp post in London during a bombing raid and lost his memory for six weeks.
+Johnny confides to his friend, Dr. Bob Davis, that just before his division left to go into battle on D-Day, he hit his head on a lamppost in London during a bombing raid and lost his memory for six weeks.
 For all he knows, he might have gotten married.

 Johnny has a big bachelor party that night, so he plans to send Bob in his place to meet Tillie, but she calls to let him know she is in the same hotel where he is staying and where the party is being held.
 By mistake, Amy and the twins are mistaken for a bachelor party gag.
 One of Johnny's friends has the children run to their father.
 Johnny takes Amy and the twins away for a private chat.
 Despite the fact that she correctly identifies his unit, the 18th Airborne Division, Johnny refuses to believe he is the children's father.
 Amy tells him she will take him to court.